 OPERATIONS

-The 20th Air Force (20AF continues to operate, maintain, and defend the Minuteman III (MMIII) Intercontinental Ballistic Missile (ICBM) weapon system and meet all USSTRATCOM operational requirements.
+The 20th Air Force (20AF) continues to operate, maintain, and defend the Minuteman III (MMIII) Intercontinental Ballistic Missile (ICBM) weapon system and meet all USSTRATCOM operational requirements.
 The last three years showed the resiliency and ingenuity of our Airmen as they faced the challenges of the COVID-19 pandemic while still operating, maintaining, and defending our land-based strategic deterrent at the highest readiness levels seen across the entire Department of Defense.
 The lessons and adaptations to mission accomplishment will play a vital role in the force development structure employed in the future.
 Additionally, we continue to provide critical sustainment programs to maintain our MMIII's lethality through the end of life, and our forces remain ready to transition to on-time fielding of Sentinel, our new Ground-Based Strategic Deterrent (GBSD).

 Our nuclear security teams remain ready and lethal to meet any challenge.
 Additionally, 20AF is home to the AF’s largest contingent of Security Forces Airmen.
 As such, 20AF faces many challenges associated with organizing, training, and equipping such a substantial force of dedicated professionals.
 However, these Airmen continue to thrive, working within current constraints and capabilities to support the USSTRATCOM operational plan requirements while gearing toward our future and the fielding of the Sentinel system.